Robert Fortune Sanchez

-Robert Fortune Sanchez (20 March 1934 - 20 January 2012) was the Archbishop of the Roman Catholic Archdiocese of Santa Fe, New Mexico, in the United States.
+Robert Fortune Sanchez (March 20, 1934 - January 20, 2012) was an American prelate of the Roman Catholic Church.
+He served as archbishop of the Archdiocese of Santa Fe, New Mexico from 1974 to 1993.

 Biography

+Early life

-Born in Socorro, New Mexico, he was the son of Julius Caesar Sanchez and Priscilla Fortune, whose ancestors included the first Spanish colonists in the region, then part of New Spain.
+Robert Sanchez was born on March 20, 1934, in Socorro, New Mexico, the son of Julius Caesar Sanchez and Priscilla Fortune.
 As a teenager Sanchez felt a religious calling to the Catholic priesthood and entered the Immaculate Heart Seminary of the Archdiocese to this end, completing his college studies at St. Michael's College, now the Santa Fe University of Art and Design.
 Showing great promise, he was sent to study theology at the Pontifical North American College in Rome.

+Priesthood

-At the completion of these studies, he was ordained to the priesthood there for the Archdiocese of Santa Fe on 20 December 1959, by the Rector of the college, Archbishop Martin John O'Connor.
+Sanchez was ordained to the priesthood at the North American College for the Archdiocese of Santa Fe on December 20, 1959, by Archbishop Martin John O'Connor.

-After his ordination, Sanchez returned to New Mexico.
-He was then assigned by Archbishop Edwin Byrne to a parish in Albuquerque, New Mexico.
+After his ordination, Archbishop Edwin Byrne assigned Sanchez to a pastoral role at a parish in Albuquerque, New Mexico.
 He also served in several positions in a local Catholic high school, for which he earned a teaching certificate from the University of New Mexico in 1964.
 Sanchez earned a degree in canon law as well from the Catholic University of America in Washington, D.C.
-He went on to serve in various positions of leadership in the Archdiocese, including that of Vicar General.
+He went on to serve in various positions of leadership in the archdiocese, including that of vicar general.